SanketHingne/Emblazon/readme.rst

 Contributing
 ~~~~~~~~~~~~

-emblazon is meant to be extensible: pull requests are welcome.
-For Documentation click https://sankethingne.github.io/Emblazon/
+Emblazon is meant to be extensible.
+Pull requests are welcome.
+For more details and documentation visit https://sankethingne.github.io/Emblazon/

 I accept implementations of new recommendation models into the Emblazon model zoo: if you've just published a paper describing your new model, or have an implementation of a model from the literature, make a PR!